Youth League Information

 COOL members should use our online preregistration system to register for events.
-LAOC's current COVID mitigation protocols do not allow for on-site registration.
 You will have an estick and a map reserved for you.
 It also facilitates proper scoring of team entries.
 Preregistation for each event is usually available one to two weeks prior to the event.
 The link to preregistration will be found on the event information page.
 There is a $10 late fee to register on site after preregistration has closed.

 Be sure to indicate your COOL unit and grade.
 Entries not easily identifiable as COOL members in the results may be missed in the scoring process.